bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- Rain
+- Cloudy
 - 96% humidity
-- 7 mph wind
+- 9 mph wind
 - 100% cloud cover
 - 42 AQI 🟩
 - 0.34 inches of rain in the past 24 hours